DecisionsDev/policy-corpus/policy_corpus_extension_docs/prompt_template_data_generator.md

 The generated test data should **fully respect** the eligibility logic implemented in the policy_checker while following the structure of the DataGenerator abstract class.
 It must contain **tricky samples**, covering **all** the cases described in automatic policy.

-The generated test data should fully respect the eligibility logic implemented in the policy_checker while following the structure of the DataGenerator abstract class.
 Additionally, the implementation must call the super ``determine_eligibility`` method and store its results correctly in the dataset.

 * Below is the abstract class that defines the structure: